Fire-Aalt/BLinq/README.md

 ## Burst Behavior

-In benchmarks, Burst can vectorize pretty complex fixed-count pipelines such as `Select()`, `Sum()`, `Average()`, and similar non-count changing queries.
+In benchmarks, Burst showed that it can vectorize pretty complex fixed-count pipelines including `Select()`, `Sum()`, `Average()`, and similar non-count changing queries.
 Operators that can change the number of elements, such as `Where()`, naturally limit vectorization after that point because the resulting count is data-dependent.
+In practice, I found that Burst produces nearly identical assembly for queries created using BLinq, compared to manually written operators, even if the query contains multiple levels of generic depth: Burst Compiler is very good at optimizing all abstractions away.

 Comparisons against regular LINQ under Burst have shown query speedups from about **2.5x** to **100x** depending on query shape ([Benchmarks](#benchmarks)).
 BLinq only targets unmanaged data and unmanaged-compatible query logic, and thus it is not intended to be a drop-in replacement for managed `IEnumerable<T>` pipelines.